-The main theme, appropriately, for the annual Managers' Days event for supervisors and experts at Apetit Kala and Apetit Pakaste was renewal.
+The main theme, appropriately, for the annual Managers' Days event for supervisors and experts at Apetit Kala and Apetit Pakaste was renewal one's own health and working capacity and strengthening these.
+In subsequent years the focus will be on wellbeing and occupational safety in the work community.

-Improving wellbeing a work is a key element of our personnel strategy."
 In 2011 we will emphasise the importance of wellbeing at work and will begin a three-year project aimed at improving wellbeing.
-The main objective of the first year is recognising the elements that are necessary for one's own health and working capacity and strengthening these.
-In subsequent years the focus will be on wellbeing and occupational safety in the work community.
+The main objective of the first year is recognising the elements that are necessary for